usc-ctin583/usc-ctin583.github.io/docs/Labs/lab03.md

 ## Classes
+Being the king of the object-oriented world, classes are essential concepts to grasp.
 Classes are reference types that are `null` by default until you explicitly create an instance of the class by using the `new` operator or assign it an object of a compatible type that may have been created elseswhere.
+They are some of the most powerful ways to define new types by bundling data (fields) and operations on that data (methods).

+**Some important definitions:**

+* `Object`: A thing in your software, responsible for a slice of the entire program.
+They define what information the object must remember and the capabilities it can perform when requested
+* `Classes`: Categorized C# objects to establish variables and methods of any object.
+Think of classes as a blueprint or pattern for objects that belong in a subset
+* `Constructor`: Helps new instances that are created by classes, to be ready for use.
+They are special methods that run when an object comes to life to ensure it begins life in a good state.
+They must use the same name as the class, and they cannot list a return type

 === "C#"